Whakatāne man appears in court for careless driving causing death of ICU nurse Sheila Bugden

 He also faces four other charges of careless driving causing injury to William Kirk, Maia Kirk, Michelle Lee and Rhys Bugden.

-Sheila Budgen (nee Cheng) was killed in a head-on crash near Hells Gate on State Highway 30 after a day out to Rotorua.
+Sheila Bugden (nee Cheng) was killed in a head-on crash near Hells Gate on State Highway 30 after a day out to Rotorua.

 It has previously been reported the day out was planned after a tough week working in Whakatāne Hospital's ICU treating burns victims from the Whakaari/White Island eruption.

-Budgen, who was in the back seat, died at the scene.
+Bugden, who was in the back seat, died at the scene.
 Her husband Rhys, 49, was left critically injured.

 McMillan's lawyer, Tim Braithwaite, acknowledged to Judge Tony Snell today it was the second case review hearing, which was when a trial date should be set, but said an issue had arisen which needed to be investigated as it could form part of his case.